Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 For Boeing to improve, it needs to eliminate further delays on the Dreamliner and get production ramped up as quickly as possible.
 If it can keep its commercial customers happy, then any concerns on the defense side should be a lot less important in terms of getting Boeing toward perfection.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Northrop Grumman, General Dynamics, and Lockheed Martin.
+Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
+The Motley Fool owns shares of Lockheed Martin.
+Motley Fool newsletter services have recommended buying shares of Southwest Airlines.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.